Intel Corporation (INTC) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of INTC

-Many brokerage firms have already submitted their reports for INTC stocks, with Morgan Stanley repeating the rating for INTC by listing it as a “Equal-Weight.”
-The predicted price for INTC in the upcoming period, according to Morgan Stanley is $28 based on the research report published on February 23rd of the current year 2023.
+Many brokerage firms have already submitted their reports for INTC stocks, with Raymond James repeating the rating for INTC by listing it as a “Outperform.”
+The predicted price for INTC in the upcoming period, according to Raymond James is $30 based on the research report published on March 02nd of the current year 2023.

-Truist, on the other hand, stated in their research note that they expect to see INTC reach a price target of $33, previously predicting the price at $29.
-The rating they have provided for INTC stocks is “Hold” according to the report published on January 23rd, 2023.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see INTC reach a price target of $28, previously predicting the price at $29.50.
+The rating they have provided for INTC stocks is “Equal-Weight” according to the report published on February 23rd, 2023.

-Susquehanna gave a rating of “Negative” to INTC, setting the target price at $24 in the report published on January 23rd of the current year.
+Truist gave a rating of “Hold” to INTC, setting the target price at $33 in the report published on January 23rd of the current year.

 Insider Trading